electricallen/nextcloud-ansible/README.md

 ## How to Use

+1. Configure your settings in `defaults/main.yml` within the directory with this README.md
-1. Install Ubuntu 20.04 and OpenSSH on target node
+2. Install Ubuntu 20.04 and OpenSSH on target node
-2. Install Ansible on control node (must be linux, I use WSL + VSCode on a windows machine)
+3. Install Ansible on control node (must be linux, I use WSL + VSCode on a windows machine)
     ```
     sudo apt update
     sudo apt install ansible
     ansible-galaxy collection install community.general
     ```
-3. Set up port forwarding/routing
+4. Set up port forwarding/routing

-    3.1 Router
+    4.1 Router

     - Port forward http and https to the target node (typically :80 and :443)
     - Set up split dns override to route nextcloud and traefik hostnames to your target node

-    3.2 Domain registrar
+    4.2 Domain registrar

     - Set up routing for your domain.
 I used an A+ record with wildcard (*) for hostname

-4. Configure your settings in `defaults/main.yml` within the directory with this README.md
 5. Ensure ssh keys are set up between ansible control and target nodes

     5.1 Run these commands from anisble control node